 Hope everyone has enjoyed October and all that comes with it!
 But at last tomorrow will be November and the Holiday craziness can begin!
-I know, I know, it is still Halloween and I need to take a serious chill pill.
+I know, I know, it’s still Halloween and I need to take a serious chill pill.

-Please don’t get me wrong I love Halloween, but I have been looking at ghost and goblins since September 15th.
-I am in need of a new Holiday and some new decorations!
+Please don’t get me wrong I love Halloween, but I have been looking at ghosts and goblins since September 15th.
+I’m in need of a new holiday and some new decorations!
 Enter Thanksgiving.

-Turkey, Butternut Squash, Mashed Potatoes, Brussel Sprouts, Stuffing, Green Beans, Gravy, Pumpkin Soup, Turkey Cookies, Peacan Pie, Pumpkin Pie, Cooking, Baking, Football, Snow, and of course Family.
+Turkey, Butternut Squash, Mashed Potatoes, Brussel Sprouts, Stuffing, Green Beans, Gravy, Pumpkin Soup, Turkey Cookies, Pecan Pie, Pumpkin Pie, Cooking, Baking, Football, Snow, and of course Family.

 I even got the picky eaters to eat this bread!
 Of course they have no idea there is pumpkin involved.
 Nothing says Thanksgiving more than pumpkin and cinnamon.
 So delicious warm, right out of the oven.
 Incredible!
 Warm pull-apart yeasty cinnamon sugar dough.
 I don’t know what else to say, just make it!